cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - they must:

   - be defined in a module with the same name as the function;
-  - be compatible with the same Python version that runs the Cylc workflow server program (see :ref:`Requirements` for the latest version specification).
+  - be compatible with the same Python version that runs the scheduler (see :ref:`Requirements` for the latest version specification).

 - they can be located either: